guardian/support-dotcom-components/src/server/signin-gate/logic.md

                |                                              |
     -----------|-----------------------------------------------

-Special cases (evaluated with the Gandalf exclusion lists):
+Special cases (evaluated with the generic display exclusions):
 - denied URLs and ineligible pages: no gate, no marker
 - shouldServeDismissible (newsshowcase): GuDismissible, as today
 - staff showDefaultGate override: Gu default gates, as today